 - Remove the chicken to a plate, then stir the slurry into the crock pot and thicken the sauce.

 - Shred the chicken and back into the slow cooker.
 Add some green onion to make it pretty.
 Serve as desired.
 ENJOY!

 Prefer dark meat?
 Don’t own a slow cooker but have an Instant Pot?
 Here are some of my favorite alternative ways to prepare this slow cooker bbq pulled chicken recipe.

 - For crockpot BBQ chicken thighs, follow the recipe just as written but adjust the slow cooking times.

 - Two pounds of boneless, skinless chicken thighs should cook in 3 to 4 hours on HIGH or 5 to 6 hours on LOW.

 - To the fans of slow cooker chicken thighs: Try this Crock Pot Teriyaki Chicken or this Crock Pot Bourbon Chicken recipe next.

-- Slow cook the chicken legs on high for 3 to 4 hours or on low for 5 to 6 hours.
+- Cook the crockpot BBQ chicken legs on HIGH for 3 to 4 hours or on LOW for 5 to 6 hours.

 - Thicken the sauce as directed, but leave the chicken legs whole.
 Return to the sauce to rewarm when ready to serve.